IanConnolly/ianconnolly.github.io/_posts/2014-03-18-papers-we-love-dublin.markdown

 can only be good for both communities.

 I've only recently discovered PWL, but I'd love to help a Dublin one get off the ground.
-Unfortunately I'm heading to SF in a few weeks so it'd be a while before I could be properly involved in setting something up, but I'm more than happy to just help connect interested people and try and get a core group going for the moment.
+Unfortunately I'm heading to SF for the summer so it'd be a while before I could be properly involved in setting something up, but I'm more than happy to just help connect interested people and try and get a core group going for the moment.